Blob (Marvel Comics)

 The Blob (Frederick J. "Fred" Dukes) is a fictional character appearing in American comic books published by Marvel Comics.
 The character is usually depicted as an adversary of the X-Men.
-A mutant originally depicted as a fat circus freak, the Blob claims to be immovable when he so desires.
+A mutant originally depicted as a morbidly obese circus freak, the Blob claims to be immovable when he so desires.
 He possesses an extreme amount of pliable body mass, which grants him superhuman strength.
-Possessing the demeanor of a bully, he mostly uses his powers for petty crime and as a member of the Brotherhood of Mutants and Freedom Force.
+Possessing the demeanor of a bully, he mostly uses his powers for petty crime on his own, and as a member of the Brotherhood of Mutants and Freedom Force.

-The Blob appeared in the 2009 superhero film X-Men Origins: Wolverine, where he was played by actor Kevin Durand wearing a fat suit.
-Wrestler "Giant" Gustav Claude Ouimet had a cameo as Blob in X-Men: Apocalypse.
+In live-action, Fred Dukes appeared in X-Men Origins: Wolverine (2009), played by Kevin Durand.
+"Giant" Gustav Claude Ouimet had a cameo as Blob in X-Men: Apocalypse (2016) and Mike Waters had a cameo as the character in Deadpool & Wolverine (2024).

 Publication history

 Created by writer Stan Lee and artist Jack Kirby, he first appeared in X-Men #3 (January 1964).

 Fictional character biography

 Early years

 Born in Lubbock, Texas, Fred J. Dukes starts out as a member of a circus sideshow under the name "The Blob".
 His act was that he could remain stationary when others tried to move him.
 He is detected and contacted by Charles Xavier via Cyclops, who sees his performance and tells him that he (Dukes) is a mutant, and asks him to join the X-Men.
 At the X-Mansion, the other X-Men dislike Dukes for his obnoxious attitude.
 Iceman uses his power against Dukes to create an ice block around his foot, but the Blob easily escapes.
 The Blob refuses Xavier's invitation, saying he is better than the other X-Men.
 When Xavier tries erasing his mind of what has transpired, the Blob escapes the X-Mansion despite the efforts of the Beast and uses the sewer to get away without being followed.
 He tells the manager of the carnival he is taking over, then gathers up the other circus members and they attack the Xavier School for Gifted Youngsters, as he plans to get technology from the X-Men and take over the world.
 Meanwhile, Xavier works on a device which will allow him to erase the memories of many people.
 The carnival succeeds in defeating the X-Men despite a warning from Angel.
 They tie up the X-Men and leave them on the lawn.
 They then enter the X-Mansion to find the Professor and his technology.
 Xavier telepathically contacts Marvel Girl and tells her to remove her blindfold using her telekinesis, then levitate a knife from a performer's tent to cut through her bonds, after which she frees the other members.
 Xavier is able to wipe everyone's minds after the carnival is stopped by a wall of ice, and the Blob goes back to the circus.